Calbabreaker/essem.js/README.md

 ### Documentation

 There is documentation but it is not hosted anywhere yet.
+You can build the documentation by doing `npm run docs` and viewing the `/docs/` directory.

 ## Contributing